 Although such findings are encouraging, more research is needed to prove that cannabidiol can help with arthritis without any doubt.

-For many people with arthritis, using CBD products like CBD oil can be one way of managing chronic pain.
+For many people with arthritis, using CBD products like CBD oil can be one way of promoting pain reduction.
 Given the side effects of conventional arthritis medications like opioids and immunosuppressants, natural supplements are increasingly gaining traction.

-Besides pain relief, another advantage of CBD products is that they can improve sleep and mood.
-So, they go deeper at resolving your problem than prescription meds.
+Besides pain relief, another advantage of CBD products is that they may promote better sleep and mood.

 Having said that, it’s important to consult your doctor before replacing any arthritis medication with CBD.
 This is particularly important given the grey areas that still shroud CBD’s properties and working mechanisms.